doedje/jquery.soap/options.md

 The service operation name.

 - Will be appended to the [url](#url) by default unless [appendMethodToURL](#appendMethodToURL) is set to _false_.
-- Will be used to set SOAPAction request header if no [SOAPAction](#SOAPAction) is specified
+- Will be used to set SOAPAction request header unless a [SOAPAction](#SOAPAction) is specified
 - When [data](#data) is specified as JSON `method` will be used for the request element name unless a [elementName](#elementName) is provided.

 ```